Lunar south pole: Geography

-The several hundred kilometer wide Lunar south polar region as irradiated during summer.
+The several hundred kilometer wide Lunar south polar region as illuminated by the Sun during summer.
 The south pole lies at the rim of Shackleton crater.
 The region is shadowed by the well illuminated Leibnitz plateau, flanked on the right by the Nobile crater and to the left by the partly shadowed Malapert crater and its Malapert peak illuminated at the rim of Haworth crater.

 The lunar south pole is located on the center of the polar Antarctic Circle (80°S to 90°S).
 (The axis spin is 88.5 degrees from the plane of the ecliptic.)
 The lunar south pole has shifted 5.5 degrees from its original position billions of years ago.
 This shift has changed the rotational axis of the Moon, allowing sunlight to reach previously shadowed areas, but the south pole still features some completely shadowed areas.
 Conversely, the pole also contains areas with permanent exposure to sunlight.
 The south pole region features many craters and basins such as the South Pole–Aitken basin, which appears to be one of the most fundamental features of the Moon, and mountains, such as Epsilon Peak at 9.050 km, taller than any mountain found on Earth.
 The south pole temperature averages approximately 260 K.